Our training course starts in late August through to July. It has been designed by teachers to reflect the needs of the modern classroom.

 - Opportunity to gain certificates in PE and Safeguarding recognised by the Teaching Professions

-All our sessions are based either at our training centre in Wickford or in neighbouring primary schools.
+All our sessions are based either at our training centre in Wickford or in neighbouring primary schools or via Zoom.

 You will spend 75% of the course in school.
 Each week you will receive tutorials delivered by the Headteacher and your class mentor.
 These tutorials link to the workshops.